diogoftm/OTKeys/README.md

 In this branch (`etsi_004`) there's the version of the protocol that uses oblivious key retrieved from a quantum Key Management System (KMS) following the [ETSI QKD 004](https://www.etsi.org/deliver/etsi_gs/QKD/001_099/004/02.01.01_60/gs_qkd004v020101p.pdf) standard from [this](https://forge.etsi.org/rep/qkd/gs004-app-int/-/tree/edition3?ref_type=heads) reference implementation.

-In `simulated_ok_gen` a version using a local key generator simulator can be found.
+In the `simulated_ok_gen` branch a version using a local key generator simulator can be found.

-## Authors
-Diogo Matos (Instituto de Telecomunições - IT) extended from the work done by Mariana Gama and Manuel B Santos (University of Lisbon - IST).

 ## Implementation